Patient and Doctor 1 (MDMP5112)

 Similar to Basic and Clinical Science 1

-The Objective Structured Clinical Examination (OSCE) is formative, however participation in this required formative assessment is compulsory.
-In addition, at the end of Stage 1, there will be a Barrier assessment that covers all eight units of study in St
+The Objective Structured Clinical Examination (OSCE) is summative and attendance is compulsory.
+In addition, at the end of Stage 1, there will be a Barrier assessment that covers all eight units of study in Stage 1.

 Faculty/department permission required?